40 Exciting Language Learning Video Games to Learn While Having Fun

 App games are great because anyone with a smartphone can download them instantly.
 Sometimes you’ve got to pay a little, or you have to pay to unlock certain game features, but the ease of access and portability arguably make up for that.

-- Jeu de Mots en Français — A fun French problem solving game that’s something like a crossword puzzle.
+A fun French problem solving game that’s something like a crossword puzzle, all in handy app form, so you always have it with you.

-- Who Wants to Be a Millionaire? — Oh yeah, we all want to be millionaires.
-That’s why this TV franchise—and all its related games and merchandise—have taken over the world.
-Simply search for the equivalent of the show’s title in your target language.
-That’s how I uncovered this Spanish version and this French one.
+Oh yeah, we all want to be millionaires.
+That’s why this TV franchise—and all its related games and merchandise—took over the world.
+Simply search for the equivalent of the show’s title in your target language or download this app in three key languages.

 Do you have an Xbox, PlayStation or Wii?
 Any game is great in a foreign language, but they can be hard to come by.
 Usually, you’ll need to have bought your console and/or games in a region that speaks your target language.
 Most games aren’t automatically available in multiple languages.